 The New Democratic Party of Quebec (NPDQ) seems to have interesting ideas.
 Basically, they are a federalist party with a social democrat platform similar to QS or the Greens.
 Unfortunately, they are way too small to have any significative impact.
 (Wikipedia)

 The Conservative Party of Quebec (PCQ) is a fourth federalist option (after the PLQ, the NDPQ and the Greens).
 Their program offers pro-business ideas, fiscal conservatism, libertarianism, federalism.
 Despite efforts to paint themselves as centre-right they are the most right-wing party in Quebec.
 Insignificant, irrelevant, preposterous, almost laughable.
 (Wikipedia)

-I still don’t have any viable option to vote for… Anyone but the CAQ!
+I still don’t have any viable option to vote for… Anyone but the CAQ (or the Liberals)!

 [ Traduire ]